Why is “pick one goal setting framework” the wrong question?

 True, if you actually run a single framework properly.
 The Locke and Latham synthesis [7] is unambiguous that disciplined goal-setting outperforms vague intention regardless of which framework you use, and a clean execution of SMART or OKR or WOOP will beat a sloppy hybrid every time.

 The catch is the failure pattern, which is not random.
-Reports from people who run single frameworks rhyme, and my own runs rhymed with them: my SMART year produced measurable goals that came to feel like handcuffs, and my personal-OKR year produced a sharp quarter sitting inside an incoherent twelve months.
+Reports from people who run single frameworks rhyme, and my own runs rhymed with them.
+My SMART year produced measurable goals that came to feel like handcuffs.
+My personal-OKR year produced a sharp quarter sitting inside an incoherent twelve months.
 Each framework fails at the gap it leaves.

 “Synthesis is just unprincipled eclecticism”

-It can be, if there is no through-line.
-A pile of borrowed parts with no architecture connecting them is unprincipled eclecticism: SMART for some goals, OKR for others, WOOP for one, with nothing connecting them.
+It can be, with no through-line.
+A pile of borrowed parts with no architecture connecting them is unprincipled eclecticism: SMART for some goals, OKR for others, WOOP for one, nothing joining them.
 That is worse than picking one framework cleanly, because at least a single framework is internally consistent.

 The through-line we use is the Goal Cascade, and every borrowed part is placed at a specific architectural level.